mwkorver/lambda-gdal_translate-cli/README.md

 ## Create function lambda-gdaladdo-evnt

-Copy the script below to a text editor and replace both the IAM Role arn and the S3 bucket name to yours.
+Copy the script below to a text editor and replace both the IAM Role arn and the S3 bucket name to your own.

 ```bash
 aws lambda create-function --region us-east-1 \